-Since all of the monorail resorts are deluxe resorts, you’ll have access to those late evenings hours.
+Since all the monorail resorts are deluxe resorts, you’ll have access to those late evening hours.
 Currently, the extended hours are available two nights a week.
-One of those nights is at Epcot and the other at Magic Kingdom.
+One of those nights is at Epcot, and the other is at Magic Kingdom.

 Another benefit of a monorail resort is planning a stay during the holiday season at Magic Kingdom.
-Often, during the holidays, Magic Kingdom holds special events like After Hours, a Halloween Party, and a Christmas Party.
+Often, during the holidays, Magic Kingdom holds special events like:

 You won’t have to worry about walking out to the bus stop and waiting on a bus.
-The monorail stop is located right outside Magic Kingdom’s entrance.
+Thankfully, the monorail platform is located outside Magic Kingdom’s entrance.

-However, if you are leaving Magic Kingdom on a regular evening at park closing, be warned.
+However, be warned if you leave Magic Kingdom on a regular evening at the park closing.
 The monorail line can be extremely long.

 See these transportation guides for more options:

 In addition, to the proximity of Magic Kingdom via the monorail, staying at a monorail resort has several other benefits.